kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ## Independence (1946-present)

-Unshackled from foreign intervention, Filipinos finally get free reign to run the country like hell and fuck with their fellow Filipinos.
+Unshackled from foreign intervention, Filipinos finally get free reign to run the country like hell.

 - <span class=year>1946</span> Yamashita is hanged by the American weaboos occupying Manila after refusing to reveal the locations of all Pokéballs.